skylight-hq/skylight.digital/_blog_posts/case_management_economics.md

 Now, what should your strategy be?

 Richard Stallman has pointed out that software is fundamentally different from a sandwich.
 Only one of us can eat a sandwich.
-However, if you get some software, it harms you not in the least for someone else to use the same software &mdash; in fact, it may be strongly to your benefit.
+However, if you get some software, it harms you not in the least for someone else to use the same software — in fact, it may be strongly to your benefit.
 If you were developing a new subdivision and said,

 > I intend to ignore the existing American 110V/60Hz alternating current standard and instead believe that our people are best served by using a custom household system of 166V alternating at 32Hz.